wiseoldman/mouse-movement/README.md

 }
 ```

-Listen for mouse movement on or more elements
+Listen for mouse movement on one or more elements

 ```
 import MouseMovement from './js/MouseMovement';